ryanongra/tp/docs/UserGuide.md

 Format: `list`

 * The list will display the names of all the persons in the IG
-* The IG leader can use the `details` command with the name to show further details of the person (name, phone number, Telegram handle, Email)
+* The user can use the `details` command with the name to show further details of the person (name, phone number, Telegram handle, Email)

-Examples:
-* `list` in an IG of 5 persons will display all the person’s names.

 ### Editing a person : `edit`